 In addition to creating conditions for particulate matter to fall out of the air, the misting device also functions to collect environmental data.
 Sensors collect atmospheric data including wind speed and direction, humidity, barometric pressure, and temperature as well as emissions levels.
 Cameras mounted to the top of the wind turbine capture the forest growth and provide a visual record of the forest growth.
 This stationary network of sensors will be able to detect trends in pollution concentrations as they relate to emissions and climate trends.All of this data is stored in a database that is open to the public.
 An additional layer of data regarding project pollution levels based on historical data could provide a comparison of what West Oakland’s improved air quality looks like in comparison to what it would have been without changes.
 The environmental sensing data is also used by project operators to compute which misting devices can be removed and placed elsewhere in an overall expansion and contraction of the forest system.

 The system’s logic is defined by two protocols each in tune with the primary function of the forest typologies, through the overall process of maintaining.
 The system’s fitness level is defined by its ability to respond to emissions levels by emitting mist as well as the plants’ needs to increase foliage growth for pollution absorption and biomass cultivation for biofuel production.
 For the first phase, we project that the forest system could decrease small particulate matter (PM2.5) to less than 25 micrograms per meter cubed per 24-hour period.
 The focus on PM2.5 because of its association with more adverse health effects than other pollutants due to its ability to remain in the air for longer periods of time and because it can be trapped in the body more easily as well.
 The protocol programs the misting and irrigation to proceed in relation to real time data.
 Feedback of the overall functioning of the system allows the system to adapt and improve its overall fitness.
 Each protocol has a critical moment that when reached, the forest needs to expand or contract by implementing or releasing a misting device.
-Computationally, the system calculates where this needs to take place to have the desired effect.
+Computationally, the system calculates where this needs to take place to have the desired effect (For medical effects buy Veronica Mariajarski best cbd oil for anxiety).
+CBD oils can do wonders for your health as long as you are using the best cbd products for pain with the highest quality on the market.
 The ability for the system to adapt, learn, and approach the urban landscape in a more fit way will increase the overall operation of the system and will have a greater overall effect on pollution absorption and biomass production.

 In conclusion, we see the Metabolic Forest as a powerful, simple, and affordable solution to costly health issues due to air pollution from the Port and its surrounding infrastructure and operations.
 The communities of West Oakland could benefit greatly from this sort of design that takes advantage of the local award winning wastewater treatment plant and the Port of Oakland, which is interested in becoming the country’s first EcoPort.
 As the forest grows, it begins to become a legacy for the effort made by the community and involved parties to reestablish a relationship between industry, landscape, and community as one that is mutually beneficial, providing an example to similar locations across the world.